 Because the project alternatives under consideration (including the No Action alternative) will not disturb any known archeological sites, the affect of the project on archeological resources is expected to be negligible.
-Further, such negligible impacts would not result in any unacceptable impacts.
+Further, such negligible impacts would not result in any unacceptable impacts; the proposed actions are consistent with the Decision Making Requirements of 1.4.7.1 of NPS Management Policies (2006).
 Because these effects are minor or less in degree and would not result in any unacceptable impacts, this topic is dismissed from further analysis in this document.